Blockchain gaming gets a boost with Mythical Games’ $16M Series A

 It’s no surprise investors are getting excited about the booming gaming business given the success of Epic Games, Twitch, Discord and others in the space.

-Epic Games raised a $1.25 billion round late last month thanks to the cultural phenomenon that its game, Fortnite, has become rather quickly.
+Epic Games raised a $1.25 billion round late last month thanks to the cultural phenomenon that its game, Fortnite, has become.
 KKR, Iconiq Capital, Smash Ventures,Vulcan Capital, Kleiner Perkins, Lightspeed Venture Partners and others participated in that round.
 Discord, a chat application for gamers, raised a $50 million financing in April at a $1.65 billion valuation from Benchmark Capital, Greylock Partners, IVP, Spark Capital and Tencent.
 And Dapper Labs, best known for the blockchain-based game CryptoKitties, even raised a VC round this year — a $15 million financing led by Venrock, with participation from GV and Samsung NEXT.

 In total, VCs have invested $1.8 billion in gaming startups this year, per PitchBook.